Jeremiah Clarke: Clarke's suicide

-"A violent and hopeless passion for a very beautiful lady of a rank superior to his own" caused Clarke to commit suicide.
+"A violent and hopeless passion for a very beautiful lady of a rank superior to his own" caused Clarke to suicide.
 Apparently, he fell madly in love with one of his female students, a young, beautiful woman, of much higher social rank than himself.
 The woman was out of his league in every way, and he could not bear it.
 He thus decided that life was not worth living.

 Clarke had been visiting a friend who lived in the countryside.
 He abruptly determined to leave and return to London.
 His friend observed his dejection, and disappointment in love, and furnished him with a horse and a servant to take care of him.
 While riding near London, a fit of melancholy seized him on the road and he alighted, giving the horse to the servant.
 He went into a field, where there was a pond surrounded by trees, and stood on the bank.
 He began debating with himself about whether he should drown himself in the pond or hang himself on the trees.
 To decide his fate, he tossed a coin in the water.
 The coin fell with its edge embedded in the clay, so Clarke mounted his horse, returned to London, and went back to his home in the churchyard of St Paul's Cathedral.
 Instead of consoling himself, he chose another method of suicide, shooting himself in the head with a pistol.

 Suicides were not generally granted burial in consecrated ground, but an exception was made for Clarke, who was buried in the crypt of St Paul's Cathedral, although other sources state he was buried in the unconsecrated section of the cathedral churchyard.